OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 1. IOMMU setup

-Skip this if you already has IOMMU turned on.
-Check with if there's iommu groups under "/sys/kernel/iommu_groups/"
+If you have already enabled IOMMU, you can skip this step.
+To check if IOMMU is enabled, please verify if there are any IOMMU groups listed under the "/sys/kernel/iommu_groups/" directory.
+If no groups are found, it indicates that IOMMU is not enabled.

 ```bash
 ls -l /sys/kernel/iommu_groups/